About Julie Tully

-She has written for Legacy Magazine, Legacy Kids Magazine, InDependent, and Your Teen For Parents.
-Her memoir, DISPATCHES FROM THE COWGIRL, about the years she and her family lived in Africa, is her first major work and will be published by W. Brand Publishing in 2022.
+She has written for Legacy Magazine, Legacy Kids Magazine, InDependent, Military Spouse Magazine, and Your Teen For Parents.
+Her memoir, DISPATCHES FROM THE COWGIRL, about the years she and her family lived in Africa, is her first major work and was published by W. Brand Publishing in 2022.
 DISPATCHES won the prestigious Independent Book Publisher’s Association Benjamin Franklin Award Gold Medal and the Military Writers Society of America Silver Medal in 2023.

 Julie’s quirky lifestyle has taken her around the world, from rural Northern California to Europe and Africa.
-Now, after spending the past eighteen years overseas, Julie and her family prepare for an even greater adventure—returning to the United States.
+Now, after spending the past eighteen years overseas, Julie and her family have embarked on an even greater adventure—rediscovering the United States.

 Okay, let’s drop the formalities.

 Hi, I’m Julie.

 If you ever meet me in real life, that’s probably how I’ll introduce myself, because while I respect protocol and tradition, I also like to keep things straight-forward and to the point—I’m Julie, simple as that.

 I grew up in Northern California, in the foothills and mountains of the Sierra Nevada.
 I’ve been a cowgirl from the very beginning, having been born into the fifth generation of a cattle ranching family.
 And, with all honesty, I thought I would stay on the ranch or continue working in the beef industry, but everyone loves a good plot twist and that’s what happened to me.